napari/napari/docs/naps/4-async-slicing.md

     data_to_world: Transform
 ```

-These class names include a leading underscore to indicate that they are
+Both these class names include a leading underscore to indicate that they are
 private implementation details and external users should not depend on
 their existence or any of their fields, as these may change and be
 refined over time.

-This may change in the future, especially for the response because people
+This may change in the future, especially for the response
-may want to handle those in their own way.
-But there are too many unknowns
+because people may want to handle those in their own way.
+But there are too
-to commit to any stability right now.
+many unknowns to commit to any stability right now.

 ### Layer methods